 We sometimes get reports of phone scams when callers posing as employees of College Board try to sell test preparation products or request sensitive, personally identifying information, such as credit card and Social Security numbers.
 College Board does not make unsolicited phone calls or send emails to students or families requesting this type of information.
-This type of activity, known as telemarketing fraud, is a crime.
+This type of activity, known as telemarketing fraud, is a crime and should be reported to local law enforcement.